azuredevcollege/aidevcollege/day2/Formrecognizer/Formrecognizer.md

     ```
 1. Hit `Send`
     ![Example of which data to input where](img/01Formrecognizer.png)
 1. Copy the `apim-request-id` from the response.
+This is the resultId, which we need for the GET request.
-1. Go to the [Swagger](https://westus.dev.cognitive.microsoft.com/docs/services/form-recognizer-api-2022-08-31/operations/GetAnalyzeDocumentResult) to perform the GET request.
+1. Go to the [Swagger](https://westus.dev.cognitive.microsoft.com/docs/services/form-recognizer-api-2022-08-31/operations/GetAnalyzeDocumentResult) to perform the GET request and select your resource region again.
-1. Select your resource region.
+1. Select `RESOURCE-REGION.api.cognitive.microsoft.com`, e.g. `westeurope.api.cognitive.microsoft.com`
 1. Type `prebuilt-receipt` in modelId.
 1. Paste the previously copied `apim-request-id` in resultId.
 1. Input the resource's API key again.